Skip to content

 subtlety.
 However, they can complement each other in interesting ways.

-Artists are now combining these ideas.
-They create works that celebrate imperfection within pop culture.
+Artists are now combining these concepts.
+They create works that celebrate imperfection within pop

-This fusion challenges our ideas of beauty and value in the modern world.
+culture.
+This fusion offers a unique view on beauty and value in the modern world.

 Crafting Your Own Wabi-Sabi: DIY Sculptures with a Message